Haptik’s Analytics Dashboard For Chatbots

 - Pretty straightforward, here we provide information about what messages were sent by the user/bot/human as and when they were sent.

-- We know everybody loves excel sheets, and this data is downloadable if you have appropriate permissions
+- We know everybody loves excel sheets, and this data is downloadable if you have the appropriate permissions

 - Word Analysis